Palmer penguins and discrete predictors

 Vector indexing in Stan

-We can use this precise technique in Stan:
+We can use this very same technique in Stan:

 normal_dist_rng_spp